Bellara

 Bellara has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Solana Bribie Island Lifestyle Resort, Bribie Pines Island Village, Moreton Bay Rail Link Stage 2, and Queensland Energy Roadmap 2025 are key projects, with the following list detailing those most relevant.
+AreaSearch identified one major project expected to affect this region: Solana Bribie Island Lifestyle Resort, Bribie Pines Island Village, Moreton Bay Rail Link Stage 2, and Queensland Energy Roadmap 2025 are key projects.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.